- The men of the forest

 Look forward to visiting the Park’s Mountain Garden today when you’ll be able to discover some of the 4,500 different species of flora and fauna to be found in the park.
 There are also nature trails you may wish to enjoy – perfect for bird watching, reptile spotting and plant discovery.

-Relax at your lodge this evening.
+Relax at your lodge this evening as you enjoy complimentary refreshments from 6pm to 9pm.
 B, L, D

 Day 6 Kinabalu National Park-Poring Hot Spring